Ezhkin-Kot/dotfiles/README.md

 # ZSH Config by Ezhkin-Kot

 It's my own ZSH configuration for MacOS and the script for automatic installation of all these configurations, tools and dotfiles in your system.
 It was created for quickly setting up the system with one command.
-You should change some paths in .zshrc according to your system user name.

 ## Installation